khonsulabs/okaywal/.rustme/docs.md

 ## Basic How-To

 [`WriteAheadLog::recover()`]($wal-recover$) is used to create or recover a WAL in a given directory.
-To open a log, an implementator of [`LogManager`]($logmanager-trait$) must be provided.
+To open a log, an implementer of [`LogManager`]($logmanager-trait$) must be provided.
 This trait is how OkayWAL communicates with your code when recovering or checkpointing a log.